Finnoy Travel - Travel Stories and Reviews

 Applying for a Finnish Citizenship

-It is possible to apply for Finnish citizenship after you have lived at least 5 years in Finland.
-You must have an intermediate proficiency level in any of the two official languages of Finland, either Swedish or Finnish language.
+It is possible to apply for Finnish citizenship after living at least 5 years in Finland.
+You must have an intermediate proficiency level in any of the two official languages of Finland, either Swedish or Finnish.
 For those married to or in a registered partnership with a Finnish citizen for more than three years, the residence requirement is reduced to four years of continuous residence.
-Finnish law allows dual citizenship.
+Finnish Law allows dual citizenship.

 Living Costs in Finland